lroliphant/CV/README.md

 - Hand-coded and optimised 10+ responsive email templates to support the weekly online marketing programme and seasonal marketing campaigns, dramatically increasing the mobile traffic and revenue.
 Since completing the responsive email templates mobile visits increased from 69K last year to 139K (up 101%) and mobile revenue increased 106% year on year
 - Assisted with day-to-day email builds and template updates
 - Worked cross-functionally with internal departments and external parties on a variety of projects including site redesign, email redesign, brand launches and seasonal marketing campaigns
-- Created, maintained and updated content on Selfridges.com site using Websphere Commerce, Fredhopper and Drupal; including campaign pages, department pages, brand landing pages, headers, the homepage, mobile pages, webforms and other ad hoc content
+- Created, maintained and updated content on Selfridges.com site using Websphere Commerce, Fredhopper and Drupal; including campaign pages, department pages, brand landing pages, headers, the homepage, webforms and other ad hoc content

 **Mr Porter** (May 2012 to September 2013)